The third quarter of 2024 provided another season of earnings growth for the companies included in the S&P 500 index, according to data firm FactSet.

 “Companies like Meta are having to balance increased investment in the metaverse and A.I. with near-term profitability,” he said.
 “Investors are looking for that delicate balance between innovation and financial discipline.”

-Still, equity analysts are optimistic for the rest of 2024 and 2025.
+Still, equity analysts are optimistic about the rest of 2024 and 2025.
 According to FactSet, they expect annual earnings growth rates of 12.2 percent, 12.7 percent, and 11.9 percent for the fourth quarter of 2024, the first quarter of 2025, and the second quarter of 2025, respectively.